QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

         MaxDuration: 1.2
 ```

 This artificial example illustrates three profiles (i.e. syllables or acoustic events) under the key word `Profiles`.
 Each profile has a user defined name (eg. BoobookSyllable3) and type.
 The `!` following the colon should be read as "of event type".
 Each profile in this example has four parameters.
 (The lines starting with `#` are comments and ignored by the yaml interpreter.)
 All three profiles have the same values for `MinHertz` and `MaxHertz` but different values for their time duration.
-Each profile is processed separately by `APexe`.
+Each profile is processed separately by _AP_.

 > *IMPORTANT NOTE ABOUT INDENTATION: In YAML syntax, the levels of a hierarchy are distinguished by indentation alone.
 It is extremely important that the indentation is retained or the config file will not be read correctly.
 Use four spaces for indentation, not the TAB key.